 Hal Sanders, Vice Chair | Hal is a retired attorney (Haynes & Boone, LLP) who continues to serve as a mediator for assisting in the resolution of disputes in federal and state court.
 Hal serves on the State Bar of Texas lawyer disciplinary committee and is a volunteer counsel for the American Association of Woodturners a 15000 member organization of artists and craftsmen worldwide.
 Hal serves as Vice Chair of the Zilker Botanical Garden Conservancy and as Chair of the Legal committee for the board.
 Hal has previously served as a Director of the University of Texas Law School Alumni Association.

-Evan Taniguchi | Owner and Principal of Taniguchi Architects since 1978, Evan specializes in architecture, urban planning and sustainable design.
+Evan Taniguchi (Emeritus) | Owner and Principal of Taniguchi Architects since 1978, Evan specializes in architecture, urban planning and sustainable design.
 He is involved in many civic/community services; currently Chair of the City of Austin Design Commission, Board member and Past-President of the Austin History Center Association, Community Board Member of Planned Parenthood of Greater Texas, and a founding member of the Zilker Botanical Garden Conservancy.
 His grandfather created the Isamu Taniguchi Japanese Garden which is located in the Zilker Botanical Gardens.

 Amy Voorhes | Amy Voorhes is a passionate advocate for parks and green spaces.
 A former Capitol Hill press secretary, Amy consulted for many years in on national and regional public affairs campaigns.
 She received her B.A. magna cum laude from Brown University and did her graduate work in landscape design at the Arnold Arboretum.
 Amy has gardened in virtually every climate zone in the country and has been known to steal her neighbors’ grass clippings to feed her mulch pile